We use cookies on this site to enhance your user experience. Do You agree?

 Admission Process

 The process has two stages.
-The first stage tests your understanding of the basics of Cognitive Science through assigned textbook readings.
-The second stage assesses your ability to understand and critically analyse CogSci related scientific papers.
+The first stage tests your basic, undergraduate-level knowledge of Cognitive Science.
+The second stage assesses your ability to understand and critically analyse scientific papers in Cognitive Science.

 1. Written Exam